 Another factor worth considering is the appearance you want your roof to have.
 Some air vents are more conspicuous than others, which you may like or not like.

 Also take your climate into account.
 High winds can damage your turbine.
 Rain can be blown into soffit vents and gable vents, threatening water damage.
 So consider a system that can withstand the elements it will be subjected to.
+For example, in Bonney Lake, where you might see wet weather, snowfall and occasional harsh winters, choosing a vent system built for moisture resistance becomes critical.
+Scheduling roof repair in Bonney Lake services can help you assess whether your current vent setup is sufficient, or if you need to upgrade to better ventilation systems to prevent wood rot, ice dams, and mold buildup.

 When it comes to how much ventilation your roof should get, remember what’s called the “1/300 rule”—1 square foot of attic ventilation for every square foot of attic space.